MrCo1T/anidub-api/README.md

 # anidub-api #

-Not the official IPA for the site AniDub
+Not the official API for the site AniDub

 ### Features ###
 * get anime list